 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 22,792 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through April 2019.
+These interactive presentations contain the latest oil & gas production data from all 24,696 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through April 2020.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview reveals the relationship between production rates and cumulative production.
 Wells are grouped and averaged by the year in which production started.

 Later this week we will have a post on gas production in Pennsylvania, which last week released data through May (already available in our subscription services).

 Production and completion data is subject to revisions, especially for the last few months.

 For this presentation, I used data gathered from the following sources:

 - Texas RRC.
 Production data is provided on lease level.
 Individual well production data is estimated from a range of data sources, including regular well tests, and pending lease reports.